 That sounds fairly straightforward, Doesn’t it?
 But you would be surprised by the number of very talented salespeople who sometimes forget to take this extra step.
-However, High IMPACT Salespeople always leave with a definitive next step.
-It's crucial for time management, too.
+However, high-performing salespeople always leave with a definitive next step.
+It’s crucial for time management, too.
 You’re a lot more likely to follow-up on something that’s scheduled than something that’s not.
 To increase your chance of winning a sale, design a definitive plan.

 People are always more likely to follow a definitive plan than one that’s nebulous.